Greek Orthodox funerals in Australia: an icon-filled Orthodox church during a funeral service

 After the church service, the procession moves to the cemetery.
 The Trisagion is repeated at the graveside.
 The priest pours a mixture of wine and oil over the lowered coffin, a rite symbolising the anointing of the body.
 Earth is sprinkled on the coffin, and mourners may each drop a handful of soil or a flower into the grave.

-The body must be buried facing east.
+The body is buried facing east.
 This orientation symbolises where the sun rises and, in Orthodox theology, the direction from which Christ will return.
-The funeral director and cemetery will coordinate the grave orientation.
+The funeral director and cemetery usually coordinate the grave orientation.

 The wake (makaria)